 - Store food in a cooler with ice or freezer packs to keep it fresh.

 By pre-packaging your food, you can easily grab what you need for each meal without having to search through your supplies.
 It also makes cleaning up easier, as there will be less food waste to dispose of.

-Mark Turner is a food lover that likes to travel the world and find food that he never tasted before.
-With all the tasting he did all over he is able to write some amazing content related to food and cooking.
+Mark Turner is a food lover who likes to travel the world and find food that he never tasted before.
+With all the tasting he did all over he can write some amazing content related to food and cooking.
 You can read more about Mark Turner here.